 Now a specialist in ocean racing, both multihull and monohull, with a crew or solo, Sam Goodchild has gained a great deal of sailing experience in recent years and has built up a solid background.
 Skipper at Leyton since 2019, he now sails on board the Ocean Fifty, a challenging and powerful trimaran.
 This English skipper lived with his family on a boat until the age of 10.
 He moved to France in 2011 to specialise in ocean racing

 Aymeric is the Team Leyton manager.
 He is an engineer and naval architect, but also an excellent racer.
 The French sailor made his debut in Mini before moving on to Class40.
 He then acquired a great deal of experience in the Ocean Fifty and took on the role of crew member for the Pro Sailing Tour and also co-skipper for the Transat Jacques Vabre

 The Leyton team also has a Team Manager, a logistics manager, a trainer, and several other talented team members for crew sailing, without these people nothing would be possible

 Relive the events that have shaped the Leyton Sailing adventure through the commitment and successes of our Team.

 All the actions and activities of the team are consistent with the values of the Leyton Group.
-That is to say solidarity and excellence, but also the preservation of the environment by using our sailing project as a catalyst for good practices and initiatives focussed on working together to create a more sustainable world.
+That is to say solidarity and excellence, but also the preservation of the environment by using our sailing project as a catalyst for good practices and initiatives focused on working together to create a more sustainable world.

 In 2018, for the 1st time in the nautical sector, our energy transition teams wanted to achieve the carbon footprint of our Class40.
 This was shared with as many people as possible to enable each participant to understand and act in order to reduce the carbon impact of the construction and use of these racing boats.
-Without this being the purpose of this study, we have chosen to compensate for this impact by planting trees with Reforest’Action. .
+Without this being the purpose of this study, we have chosen to compensate for this impact by planting trees with Reforest’Action.